Prostate cancer uncovered: a new genetic plan of attack

 In order to carry out our analysis, the bioinformatics community provided an essential role to help enrich our scientific knowledge.
 The bioinformatics analyses performed at EI are really at the heart of this kind of research.

 Through applying a large range of cutting-edge computational biology techniques, such as those that are regularly performed at EI in vertebrate health genomics, they provided us with unique insights which led us to our core findings.
-Two that I’d like to particularly highlight
+Two that I’d like to particularly highlight are the heterogeneity and evolution analysis, and canSAR to detect possible drug targets in prostate cancer.

 With the heterogeneity and evolution bioinformatics, we were able to perform cluster analysis on the cancer cell fraction that genetic changes appear in, which enabled us to identify subclones of cells i.e. cells that have the same genetic changes.
-By comparing these differences in the subclones, we could identify the changes that came earlier or later in the disease, so we can then build a picture of how
+By comparing these differences in the subclones, we could identify the changes that came earlier or later in the disease, so we can then build a picture of how the cancer has evolved.

-To detect possible drug targets in prostate cancer, we applied established chemogenomic technologies using the comprehensive database for cancer drug discovery,
+To detect possible drug targets in prostate cancer, we applied established chemogenomic technologies using the comprehensive database for cancer drug discovery, canSAR, to map and pharmacologically (biological study of drug action) annotate the cellular network of the prostate disease genes identified in our study.

 80 of the proteins in the network were possible drug targets.
 From this, we found that the prostate cancer genes are embedded in a highly-druggable cellular network which contains 11 targets of approved therapies and 8 targets of investigational drugs.